trueheart78/trueheart78.com/now.md

 ### :film_strip: Recently Watched

 * [Loudermilk (TV Series)](https://en.wikipedia.org/wiki/Loudermilk_(TV_series))
+  * Ron Livingston is a delight to watch.
   * I really hope that some place picks up the rest of the series.
 * [What If...?
 (TV series)](https://en.wikipedia.org/wiki/What_If...%3F_(TV_series))
   * Episode 1 literally had me _squeeing_ all the through.